 One of the worst things about falling deeply into debt is dealing with multiple creditors.
-There's too many accounts to keep track of, a stack of bills on your desk each month, and if you fall behind, a steady drumbeat of phone messages from creditors who want to be paid.
+There are too many accounts to keep track of, a stack of bills on your desk each month, and if you fall behind, a steady drumbeat of phone messages from creditors who want to be paid.
 In these circumstances, debt consolidation may be helpful.
 How does debt consolidation work?
 There are two main debt consolidation options: debt consolidation by taking out a loan, and debt consolidation programs such as those offered by American Consumer Credit Counseling (ACCC) that do not require you to borrow.

 How Does Debt Consolidation Work with a Loan?